-The Johnson State College Financial Aid Office compares information reported on the FAFSA to information on other financial aid documents we have requested to insure accuracy.
+The Johnson State College Student Financial Services Office compares information reported on the FAFSA to information on other financial aid documents we have requested to insure accuracy.

 Students selected for verification will be notified by email to check their Document Status on the MyJSC Portal to determine what is required by our office.

 We may request documentation of family size, number in college, child support paid, proof of receipt of food stamps, and/or untaxed income; downloadable forms are available from our Forms & Resources page.
 Federal tax information may also be requested; it is important to read the new requirements below.

 Financial Aid administrators can no longer accept copies of federal tax returns from students and parents for verification purposes.
 Applicants selected for verification of tax information have two options to provide tax return documentation to our office.

 Use the IRS Data Retrieval process when filing the FAFSA.